 Designated a European Project of Common Interest (PCI) Acorn is an important catalyst for clean growth opportunities in Scotland and in regions where CO2 transport and storage is limited, Acorn can help transform our carbon intensive industries into low carbon industries and sustain jobs.

-The project is funded and supported by industry partners (Storegga, Shell and Harbour Energy), the UK and Scottish Governments and the European Union.
+The project is funded and supported by industry partners (Storegga, Shell, Harbour Energy and NSMP), the UK and Scottish Governments and the European Union.
 It is led by Pale Blue Dot Energy (a wholly owned subsidiary of Storegga) with Shell working as the Technical Developer for the Acorn CCS Project.

 What is CCS?

 CCS is a collection of technologies used to prevent carbon dioxide (CO2) emissions from entering the atmosphere.